 You can enable vSphere HA and Virtual SAN on the same cluster.
-As with traditional datastores, vSphere HA provides the same level of protection for virtual machines that reside on Virtual SAN datastores.
-However, specific considerations exist when vSphere HA and Virtual SAN interact.
+As with traditional datastores, vSphere HA provides the same level of protection for virtual machines on Virtual SAN datastores.
+This level of protection imposes specific restrictions when vSphere HA and Virtual SAN interact.

 ESXi Host Requirements

-- The cluster's ESXi hosts all must be version 5.5 or later.
+- The cluster's ESXi hosts all must be version 5.5 Update 1 or later.

-Virtual SAN has its own network.
-When Virtual SAN and vSphere HA are enabled for the same cluster, the HA interagent traffic flows over this storage network rather than the management network.
-The management network is used by vSphere HA only when Virtual SAN is disabled. vCenter Server chooses the appropriate network when vSphere HA is configured on a host.
+Virtual SAN uses its own logical network.
+When Virtual SAN and vSphere HA are enabled for the same cluster, the HA interagent traffic flows over this storage network rather than the management network. vSphere HA uses the management network only when Virtual SAN is disabled.vCenter Server chooses the appropriate network when vSphere HA is configured on a host.

-The following table shows the differences in vSphere HA networking when Virtual SAN is used or not.
+The following table shows the differences in vSphere HA networking whether or not Virtual SAN is used.

 |Virtual SAN Enabled||Virtual SAN Disabled|